 When many residents of Manchester and elsewhere think of the symptoms of Alzheimer’s disease and end of life care, it’s often the confusion, memory loss and unknowns about end-of-life care that first come to mind.

 These are certainly areas of concern but there’s a lot more to this form of dementia that people need to be aware of.
-This is the recommendation of the staff at Above and Beyond Home Health Care, which has been a helpful resource for clients with Alzheimer’s disease and their families.
+This is the recommendation of the staff at Above and Beyond Home Health Care, which has been a helpful resource for patients with Alzheimer’s disease and their families.

 Although every person who has Alzheimer’s disease is a little different in how it is displayed and progresses through the body, there’s often similar activity in the brain, along with the fact that it still remains a permanently debilitating disease.
 There are some methods that can be used to extend the time between being diagnosed and requiring more advanced symptoms and ultimately end-of-life.